 According to Michael Sale, the Donlands Theatre was where Canada’s famous comedian John Candy fell in love with the movies.
 Candy was born in East York, and the Donlands was one of the theatres that was near his home.

-I was unable to discover when the Donlands closed, but after it ceased to operate as a theatre, it was rented as studio space.
+I was unable to discover when the Donlands closed, but a reader recently informed me that a reliable source stated that the theatre’s screen went dark in 1969.
+However, after it ceased to operate as a theatre, it was rented as studio space.
 I believe the building still exists and is used for other commercial enterprises.

 The auditorium of the Donlands Theatre, Photo from Ontario Archives, AO 1985

 Lobby of the Donlands, Photo from City of Toronto Archives, 1268-71